ULHPC/ulhpc-docs/docs/hpc-schools.md

 - Location: MNO 1.030. - Belval campus
 -->

-### First day – Jupyter notebook on ULHPC / profiling efficient usage of Numpy
+### First Day – Jupyter Notebook on ULHPC / Profiling Efficient Usage of NumPy

 #### Program

-- Setting up a Jupyter notebook on an HPC node - 10am to 11am
+- Setting up a Jupyter Notebook on an HPC node - 10am to 11am
-- Taking time and profiling python code - 11am to 12pm
+- Taking time and profiling Python code - 11am to 12pm
 - Lunch break - 12pm to 2pm
-- Numpy basics for replacing python loops for efficient computations - 2pm to 4pm
+- NumPy basics for replacing Python loops for efficient computations - 2pm to 4pm

 #### Requirements